 Securely backed up

-Sprintlio keeps encrypted backups of data on Amazon Web Services (AWS).
+Sprintlio keeps encrypted backups of data.
 In the case of production data loss, while unexpected, we will restore organizational data from these backups.
 Sprintlio captures a full backup of customer data every 24 hours.
 Backups are maintained for 7 days, after which point they and all the data contained therein are securely destroyed.
 All backups are encrypted prior to storage.

 We keep comprehensive transactional logs of actions in the system that we monitor to prevent unauthorized access.
 For security reasons, we do not publicly disclose which vendors we use for logging and error tracing.

-Sprintlio is hosted on the Pivotal Web Services (“PWS”) platform, a cloud based application hosting platform, managed and operated by Pivotal and hosted on Amazon Web Services (“AWS”) in the United States.
-PWS is a hosted version of the open source Cloud Foundry platform-as-a-service software.
-All requests on the PWS platform are logged and indexed, and include originating IP information.
-All connections to the PWS platform default to using TLS.
+Sprintlio is hosted on by a world-renowned cloud-based application hosting platform.
+All requests on the platform are logged and indexed, and include originating IP information.
+All connections to the platform default to using TLS.
 Certificates use RSA keys with a 2048-bit modulus and SHA-256.
-Learn more about Pivotal Web Services security and privacy.

 Sprintlio uses industry standards of HTTPS, 256-bit SSL, AES, with all databases encrypted at REST.
 Additionally, for credentials, all secrets are stored in an encrypted database that has restricted access.
 Network communications cannot be viewed or accessed by third parties.
 We use the same type and degree of encryption as financial institutions.